What does a home cinema cost?

 System Rack

 Stores all equipment safely, allowing good airflow and super-tidy cable management.
-It's not optional, but the size depends on your system - how large the sound system is and how many boxes it uses, plus disc player, gaming consoles, movie server and so on...
+It's not optional, and is a bit dull, but the size depends on your system - how powerful is the sound system and how many boxes does it have, plus disc player, gaming consoles, movie server and so on...

 From £550.